Aura (Norway)

 The Aura is a river in Molde Municipality in Møre og Romsdal county, Norway.
-It starts from Lake Aursjøen in the Romsdalsalpane mountains and flows first to the west and then north-west through the village of Eikesdalen before finally emptying into the large lake Eikesdalsvatnet.
+It starts at the lake Aursjøen in the Romsdalsalpane mountains and flows first to the west and then north-west through the village of Eikesdalen before finally emptying into the large lake Eikesdalsvatnet.

 The river is 25.3 km long and has a catchment area of 842.43 km2.
 Under natural conditions the river would have an average water flow at the mouth of 27.34 m3/s, but this has been greatly reduced because of power development.
 In the 1950s, both the main river and most tributaries were transferred to the Aura power plant in Sunndal Municipality.